 We have written blog articles about smart, modern upgrades for kitchens however the bottom line is, kitchens and bathrooms are key decision making areas.
 Dated cabinets with dated hardware aren’t going to impress buyers.
 Stained, scarred or discoloured countertops are another detraction for most people touring a house.
 Paint, new hardware and new countertops are smart and budget friendly upgrades which instantly updates these types of spaces.
 72% of buyers who are not impressed by a home’s kitchen or bathrooms will keep shopping and will pay MORE money for a home which features these upgraded rooms.

 Heard the saying ‘clutter eats equity’?
 Couldn’t be more true.
 Well loved homes feature layers of things which we keep around us to make us feel more comfortable.
 From extra furnishings to collections showcasing our favourite things, rooms easily become clogged and can appear overwhelming for potential buyers.
-Peeling back those layers to reveal the true size, shape and function of rooms in a home not only showcases their innate charm but also makes them appear bigger and brighter which in turn increases a home’s intrinsic value.
-We tell clients all the time that a home up for sale needs to model a lifestyle upgrade because that’s what people buy.
-They cannot visualize what a room looks like if its filled with clutter, so they will keep shopping until they see a home which models a lifestyle they want to have.
+Peeling back those layers is essential to showcasing the home’s architectural features and to making spaces appear larger and more appealing.
+It’s all about adding value and the WOW Factor.
+We tell clients all the time that a home up for sale needs to model a lifestyle because that’s what people buy.
+They cannot visualize what a room looks like if its filled with clutter, so they will keep shopping until they see a home which features a lifestyle they aspire to have.